ethannicholas/Frost/docs/memoryManagement.md

   is something you will need to be aware of.
 * **Throughput**: A garbage collector's pauses can be annoying, but garbage collectors do little or no work in between these pauses.
 Reference counting, on the other hand, does a tiny bit of work every time a reference is updated.
-This is a tradeoff which leads to zero pauses, but slightly lower overall performance.
+This is a tradeoff which leads to predictable behavior, but lower overall performance.
+* **Slow destruction of large structures**: Destroying a large data structure consisting of many individual objects can take a while as the destruction cascades through the structure.
+Destroying node 1 causes node 2's refcount to drop to zero, so we destroy node 2, which causes node 3's refcount to drop to zero, so we destroy node 3...